A foreign individual (“Investor”) is interested in operating a bar in Vientiane, Lao PDR.

 Is an investment licence required for the proposed activity?

-Is an operating licence required for the proposed activity?
-If so, what government authority is responsible?
+Is an operating license required for the proposed activity?
+If so, which government authority is responsible for issuing it?

 What is the minimum registered capital requirement to operate a bar?